 You have three basic choices: white, solid single color, or color-changing.

-White Tape Light - There are four white color temperatures to choose from:
+- White Tape Light - There are several white color temperatures to choose from:

-Single Color - Solid colored LED tape lights are available in Red, Blue, Green or Yellow.
+- Single Color - Solid colored LED tape lights are available in different colors.